aroberge/avantpy/psf/proposals.md

 In a very brief period, significant progress has already been accomplished, as [documented here](https://aroberge.github.io/friendly-traceback-docs/docs/html/index.html)

-As of this writing, excluding `SyntaxError`, 15 different causes of Python exceptions can be analyzed and explanations provided in either [English](https://aroberge.github.io/friendly-traceback-docs/docs/html/tracebacks_en.html) or [French](https://aroberge.github.io/friendly-traceback-docs/docs/html/tracebacks_fr.html)
+As of this writing, excluding `SyntaxError`, more than 20 different causes of Python exceptions can be analyzed and explanations provided in either [English](https://aroberge.github.io/friendly-traceback-docs/docs/html/tracebacks_en.html) or [French](https://aroberge.github.io/friendly-traceback-docs/docs/html/tracebacks_fr.html)